rtmigo/dmk_py/README.md

 `dmk` allows you to store files, passwords or other private data in an encrypted file.

-Entries are independent.
+Each encrypted entry is independent.
 The **secret name** of entry decrypts only that entry.
 It reveals nothing about other entries, even whether they exist.

 No master password.
 No table of contents.
 The number of entries cannot be determined.

 The file consists of unidentifiable data.
 Secret name is necessary to discover